jiem/start-stop-daemon/README.md

   });
 ```

-Start the timer as a daemon with `node crasher.js start`
+* Start the timer as a daemon with `node crasher.js start`
-Wait 4 seconds then see the timer's status with `node crasher.js status` to check that the daemon correctly exited
+* Wait 4 seconds then check the timer's status with `node crasher.js status` to check that the daemon correctly exited
-Check the log files `customOutFile.log` and `customErrFile.log`.
+* Check the log files `customOutFile.log` and `customErrFile.log`.

-## How does it work internally?
+## Internals

-As of version 0.1.0, daemons are handled by the [`forever`][3] module.
+As of version 0.1.0, daemons are handled by the [forever][3] module.

 ## MIT License